SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Methodology

-In Eq.~\ref{eq1}, we visualize the first sub-block of swin-transformer consisting of LayerNorm ($\psi$) layer, multi-head self attention module (W-MSA), residual connection (+) and Multi-receptive field block (MRF).
-In a similar manner, the second sub-block of swin transformer consisting of LayerNorm ($\psi]$) layer, shifted window multi-head self attention module (SW-MSA), residual skip-connection (+) and Multi-receptive field block (MRF).
-Moreover, $l$ signifies the layer number and $d$ is the feature-map.
-The MRF block can be further elaborated as given in Eq.~\ref{eq2}.
+In Eq.~\ref{eq1}, we visualize the first sub-block of the swin-transformer consisting of LayerNorm ($\psi$) layer, multi-head self-attention module (W-MSA), residual connection (+), and Multi-receptive field block (MRF).
+Similarly, the second sub-block of the swin-transformer consisting of LayerNorm ($\psi$) layer, shifted window multi-head self-attention module (SW-MSA), residual skip-connection (+), and Multi-receptive field block (MRF).
+Moreover, $l$ signifies the layer number, and $d$ is the feature-map.
+The MRF block can be further elaborated in Eq.~\ref{eq2}.

 In Eq.~\ref{eq2}, we first use convolution with kernel size, $k=1$, and stride, $s=1$ to extract local features with a small receptive field.
-Then, the output of these layers is inserted into a depth-wise convolution layer ($k=1$, $s=1$).
-In a parallel branch, a dilated convolution ($k=3$, $s=1$) with dilation rate, $d=2$ is utilized to extract features with a larger receptive field.
+Then, we insert the output of these layers into a depth-wise convolution layer ($k=1$, $s=1$).
+In a parallel branch, we use a dilated convolution ($k=3$, $s=1$) with a dilation rate of $d=2$ to extract features with a larger receptive field.
 Finally, we add all these outputs from these three convolution layers and then apply a convolution ($k=1$, $s=1$) to get the final result.
 Here, $\delta$ signifies the GELU activation, which is applied to all convolution layers.